-1. A student must take and pass the USMLE Step 2 - Clinical Knowledge (Step 2-CK) and take the USMLE Step 2 - Clinical Skills Examination (Step 2-CS) as a requirement to graduate with the MD degree.
+- 1. A student must take and pass the USMLE Step 2 Clinical Knowledge (Step 2-CK) as a requirement to graduate with the MD degree. - 2.
+The USMLE Step 2-CK shall be taken no later than the end of June prior to the next May graduation.
+This deadline may be extended for a student who is out of phase with classmates, or for other significant disruptions to their program, and approved by the Dean of Medical Student Affairs.

-- 2. The USMLE Step 2-CK shall be taken no later than the end of June prior to the next May graduation. - 3.
-The USMLE Step 2-CS shall be taken no later than the end of December prior to the May graduation.
-These deadlines may be extended for a student who is out of phase with classmates, or for other significant disruptions to their program, and approved by the Dean of Medical Student Affairs. - 4.
-Graduation will be delayed if an official notice from the National Board of Medical Examiners indicating a passing score on the USMLE Step 2-CK and verification that a student has taken the USMLE Step 2-CS has not been received in the office of Medical Student Affairs in time to certify completion of graduation requirements. - 5.
+- Graduation will be delayed if an official notice from the National Board of Medical Examiners indicating a passing score on the USMLE Step 2-CK has not been received in the office of Medical Student Affairs in time to certify completion of graduation requirements. - 4.
 Three failed USMLE Step 2 CK attempts will result in dismissal from medical school.